 President Obama has already visited the Czech Republic twice.
 He partook in an informal EU-US summit in Prague during his first European visit in April 2009.
 Here, he also made his first important foreign policy speech, in which he defined the so called Prague agenda focusing on a heightened effort against the spread of weapons of mass destruction and his long term vision towards a world without nuclear weapons.
 In April 2010, President Obama signed with Russian President Dmitry Medvedev the New START agreement on significant reductions of the nuclear arsenals of both the US and Russia.
 During both visits, President Obama met with the highest representatives of the Czech Republic.

-The most recent chapter of bilateral relations began with the new Czech government of Prime Minister Petr Necas being named after the parliament elections in May 2010.
-The relations are based on three main pillars: cooperation in the field of security and defense, economic cooperation, and shared values.
+The bilateral relations are based on three main pillars: cooperation in the field of security and defense, economic cooperation, and shared values.
 US President Obama and Czech Prime Minister Necas met in the White House in October 2011 and confirmed the strong ties between the two countries.
 The leaders discussed areas such as defense cooperation, civil nuclear research or support for human rights around the world.
-Czech Minister of Foreign Affairs Karel Schwarzenberg also discussed these topics during his meetings with then-Secretary of State Hillary Clinton and Secretary of State John Kerry.
+The Congressional Czech Caucus was again established in the 113th Congress.